Religion and Common Sense

 1. Practice a healthy lifestyle to build strength.
 Higher consciousness requires more energy.

 2. Trust in reason to answer tough questions.
 The answers provided by religion offer little or no evidence to support its claims.
-Instead, much of it, though not all of it, depends on blind faith in someone you have never met and most likely never will meet.
+Instead, much of it, though not all of it is superstition that rides on blind faith in symbols and long ago people you will never meet.

 3. Study the origin of all religions to see how they came to be what they are today.
 Wikipedia, the online encyclopedia is a great source for quick answers.

 4. Develop calmness of body/mind through daily meditation.
 An agitated body/mind cannot hold the attention steady long enough to acquire a thorough understanding of complex issues.
-Memorized information is only a precursor to understanding.
+Memorized information no matter how relevant is only a precursor to understanding.

 5. Let go of God and Jesus and think for yourself.
 If you lack intelligence, common sense or a conscience, then you have no choice but to depend on God and Jesus for guidance.
 Just remember - you create them inside your head.

 7. Stop expecting a reward for doing the right thing.
-Mature men and women do the right thing because they want to.
+Mature men and women do the right thing because it feels good.
 The reward is in doing it.

 8. Treat death as an ordinary and natural event.
-Death is our best adviser because it reduces all of us to nothingness.
+Death is our best adviser because it gets rid of the guff and reduces us to nothingness.

 Requirements for dependency on religious doctrine